brlin-tw/ninesols-guide-yanlao/README.md

 ## Disclaimer

+This section documents the disclaimer text that is meant to be read by the users of this guide.

+### Markdown

 DO NOT use this guide to spoil or backseat the streamer playing this game.
 The only circumstances that the content may be used in such circumstances are: